Lxnus/hpagi/README.md

 The theory is based on an approximation of MCTS and combinations of (Hidden) Markov Model, Hopfield, Bayesian Networks, different Deep learning algorithms and own algorithms.

+Maybe in future AIXI would be part of the theory.

+### The project is not complete!
-###The project is not even complete and the theory is not complete implemented!
+### The theory is not a final solution and not complete implemented!